 Migrating to MsgFiler 4

 Support has ended for MsgFiler Classic.
-If you have upgraded to macOS Sonoma and are lamenting the fact that Mail Plug-Ins have been removed from the Mail app, you should purchase an install MsgFiler 4 from the App Store.
+If you have upgraded to macOS Sonoma and are lamenting the fact that Mail Plug-Ins have been removed from the Mail app, you should purchase MsgFiler 4.

-There are many new features in MsgFiler 4 which users have requested over the years, including:
+There are many new features in MsgFiler 4 that users have requested over the years, including:

 Differences Between the Application and Classic Plug-In